mikebeaton/OpenCorePkg/Platform/OpenNetworkBoot/README.md

  - https://github.com/ipxe/ipxe/discussions/569
  - https://www.mail-archive.com/dnsmasq-discuss@lists.thekelleys.org.uk/msg16278.html

-Other options, such as TODO, may also be used.

 ### HTTPS Boot

-Note that the certificate for validating https requests should be loaded into firmware using the OpenNetworkBoot `--enroll-cert` option.
+Note that the certificate for validating `https://` requests should be loaded into firmware using the OpenNetworkBoot `--enroll-cert` option.

 A normal https site would not serve files using a self-signed certificate